cvmocanu/clean-tests-presentation/src/presentation/ideas.md

       * when the test fails, it's not clear why it went wrong (e.g. what do I do now to fix this?)
       * fix: for every test, intentionally make it fail (e.g. by having a wrong expected result), and make sure you're happy with the result
         * add assertion messages, including any needed debug information
-    * monolithic test class
-      * Consequence: Hard to find and understand tests.
-      * Fix: Split into smaller, focused test classes.
-        * => it's not required to have name test class after the production classes; focus on testing features, not classes
     * bad test name
     * aggregate test - testing multiple concerns in one test
       * Consequence: Unclear failure causes.